2017 Columbus Crew SC season: Non-competitive

 The Crew started preseason in Columbus and traveled to Brazil and South Carolina before returning to Ohio.

 The Crew brought in the following academy players during training camp: Louis Bulger and Deihnia Sarnor.

+Midseason

+Crew academy player Louis Bulger joined the Crew as a guest player against Akron Zips, Emmanuel Sabbi joined the Crew as a guest player against Pittsburgh Riverhounds on April 30.